jadonvanyo/resi.ai/README.md

 #### login_required
 This function will decorate any routes that require login.
 If the user is not logged in, they will be redirected to the login route.

-#### price_estimator_prompts
-This function takes a job description and resume and creates example input and output prompts that it would expect from tailoring a resume.

-The function will take a `jobdescription` and `resume` and generate two dictionaries: price_estimate_inputs and price_estimate_outputs.
-These dictionaries will contain the inputs and estimated outputs of the model to determine how many tokens the user is likely going to use.

-#### price_estimation
-This function takes an OpenAI API Key and a dictionary of potential inputs and outputs for tailoring a resume and returns the expected price of that API call.

-The function will take an OpenAI `user_api_key`, `price_estimate_inputs` and `price_estimate_outputs` and makes an API call to OpenAI with a max token response limit of 1 token.
-From this response, the function pulls the token count for the inputs and outputs using the gpt-4-1106-preview model and multiples the toke count for each by the price per 1k tokens for the gpt-4-1106-preview model and returns the sum.

 #### usd
 This function will format a value into United State's dollars.